-DS, FN, AJ, TC, and JB conceptualized the study design.
-DS wrote the study protocol with contributions from FN, AJ, TC, and JB.
+DS, FN, AJ, TC and JB conceptualised the study design.
+DS wrote the study protocol with contributions from FN, AJ, TC, JB.
 All authors commented on the topic guide.
-DS undertook recruitment of participants, data collection, data analysis, interpretation, and report writing.
-OP double-coded a proportion of the transcripts.
-DS, OP, and FN finalized the final thematic framework.
+DS undertook recruitment of participants, data collection, data analysis, interpretation and report writing.
+OP double coded a proportion of the transcripts.
+DS, OP and FN finalised the final thematic framework.
 DS prepared the manuscript.
-All authors read, commented on, and contributed to the final manuscript.
+All authors read, commented and contributed on the final manuscript.